artemiusgreat/Copy-Protection/README.md

 # Usage

 Add this project to your solution and add reference to it.
-Whenever you want to check in yur code that your app is running on the same hard drive, call this method.
+Whenever you want to check in your code that your app is running on the same hard drive, call this method.
 Done.

 ```